hmcts/ops-runbooks/aks/redeploying-aks-clusters.md

 ### Management (cftptl-intsvc)
 - Make an announcement that Jenkins will be unavailable.
 This environment is best to be done early in the morning.
 Example announcement to send in the cloud-native-announce slack channel is:-

-Hi @here,
+<Hi @here,
 Due to planned upgrades of AKS, we will be upgrading the management (cftplt-intsvc) cluster at 8am, Monday 26th April.
-As a result of this, Jenkins will be offline during the upgrade and unavailable for around one hour.
+As a result of this, Jenkins will be offline during the upgrade and unavailable for around one hour.>

 Run the AKS pipeline (https://dev.azure.com/hmcts/CNP/_release?definitionId=16&view=mine&_a=releases) and ensure that you have set the variables to delete the cluster and also then deploy the cluster.

 #### After deployment of a cluster

-After the cluster has been redeployed successfully and hr's / pods are running as expected comment on the slack channel announcement made previously to advise Jenkins is back up.
+After the cluster has been redeployed successfully and hr's / pods are running as expected you need to verify that you can get to the Jenkins web ui, and then comment on the slack channel announcement made previously to advise Jenkins is back up.

 ### Perftest
 - Confirm that the environment isn't being used with Nickin Sitaram before starting.